erkarl/Piqu/README.md

 Really simple Twitter client application for Android

+v2.1 - Small tweaks
+* It's no longer possible to tweet/search while logged off
+* ListView is now using a ViewHolder
+* Various loadings (progressDialogs) added

 v2.0 - Major bug fixes
 * Tweets can no longer be more than 140 characters nor empty
 * Created BaseActivity and BaseListActivity to prevent duplicate code